It's easy to apply and enroll at Herkimer College.

 - Completion of the equivalent of a four-year high school course of study (home schooled) under the requirements of Section 100.10 of the Regulations of the Commissioner of Education, as certified by the superintendent of the school district in which the student resides.

-The College reserves the right to review other admissions criteria for out-of-county students.
+The College reserves the right to review other admissions criteria.
 Admissions does not admit individuals based on a passed test that demonstrates the student’s ability-to-benefit (ATB) for eligible Career Pathways programs.